decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 *Proof sketch*: If an honest party commits in view $<k$, it forwards the commit certificate, so all honest parties commit in view $<k$.
 If no honest party commits in view $<k$, then given synchrony after GST, all honest parties enter view $k$, vote for the honest leader, and commit in view $k$.

-### Acknowledgment
+### Acknowledgments

 The work is done during the authors' visits to a16z Crypto Research.
 The authors thank Kartik Nayak for helpful discussions.
+We thank Max Resnick for valuable feedback.

+Your thoughts/comments on [X](https://x.com/ittaia/status/1946296784587776058).